LucunJi/mc-depup/README.md

 # MC-DepUp

 Let's dep-up your mods!
-It automatically updates Minecraft version and dependencies in your `gradle.properties`
+It automatically updates Minecraft version and dependencies in your modding project.

 ---

 ***MC-DepUp is currently under heavy develop, ANY FEATURE IS SUBJECT TO CHANGE***

-MC-DepUp (abbr. for Minecraft Dependencies Updater) updates the `gradle.properties` file according to your settings in `.github/modding-dependencies.yml`
+MC-DepUp (abbr. for Minecraft Dependencies Updater) updates the dependencies of your modding project. *(currently limited to `gradle.properties`)*

-It can work well with Minecraft projects, while other updaters (e.g. Dependabot, Renovate) doesn't -- how can any general updater handle both Minecraft version and dependency version?
+It works well with Minecraft projects, while other updaters (e.g. Dependabot, Renovate) doesn't -- how can any general updater handle both Minecraft version and dependency version?

 It does not make new builds on its own.
 You can use more steps in your actions to make builds.